ayushpandey121/ayushpandey121/README.md

-- 👋 Hi, I’m @ayushpandey121
+ Hi, I’m Ayush Pandey
-- 👀 I’m interested in web development
+ I’m interested in machine learning
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on front-end development projects
-- 📫 Reach me through my email ayushpandey7628@gmail.com
+ I’m looking to collaborate on digital image processing projects Reach me through my email ayushpandey7628@gmail.com

 <!---
 ayushpandey121/ayushpandey121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.